SkygearIO/features/features/48-user-profile-discovery/field-based-acl.md

 # Changes on API at skygear-server

+## Get / Update the field-based ACL

 Two actions would be added to Skygear server for getting and updating the field-based ACL.
 Both of them are expected to called with **master key**.

-## Get the field-based ACL

-The sample request is shown as followed:
+The following is a sample request of **getting field-based ACL**:

 ```json
 {